 The need for multiple machine setups can be eliminated when using a 5-axis CNC machining.
 Multi-axis CNC machining can manufacture parts with complex geometries, as they offer 2 additional rotational axes.

 5-axis CNC machining allows the tool to remain constantly tangential to the cutting surface.
-More intricate and efficient tool paths can be followed, resulting in parts with better surface finish and lower machining times.
+More intricate and efficient tool paths can be followed, resulting in parts with a better surface finish and lower machining times.

 Of course, 5-axis CNC has its limitations.
 Basic tool geometry and tool access limitations still apply (for example, parts with internal geometries cannot be machined).
 Also, the cost of using such systems is higher.